Gowtham-app-developer/Android-Interview-Questions/KOTLIN.md

 - Kotlin was developed by JetBrains team.
 - The project was started in 2010 to develop the language and officially, first released in February 2016.
 - Kotlin was developed under the Apache 2.0 license.

+## Advantages of Kotlin

+- Kotlin allows writing less code.
+- Kotlin has a strong community.
+- Kotlin is fully compatible with Java.
+- Adopting Kotlin is easy.
+- Kotlin development offers more safety.
+- Kotlin suits for the multi-platform development.